billyfish/eirods-dav/README.md

 - Search the metadata catalogue.
 - REST API for accessing and manipulating the iRODS metadata
 - Client-side interface to add, edit and delete metadata entries.
+- Download all of the metadata for an iRODS entry in various formats.
+- Full location breadcrumbs.

 A working demo of this module showing the themeable listings along with metadata searching and linking is available at https://wheatis.tgac.ac.uk/davrods/browse/reads/.